krafftsimon/react-boilerplate/README.md

 ```

 ## Enable ESLint
-Add the following line to .eslintrc file, to enable use the Airbnb configuration.
+Add the following line to .eslintrc file, to enable the Airbnb configuration.
 Feel free to use any other configuration.
 ```diff
 {